NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 |Digital Compound    |Fountain          |
 |Digital Tessellation|Cloud Ring        |

 The structures of the “Digital” sites in different regions are similar.
 Here is an example of Digital Convolution in Tenal.
 This introduction is about how to explore the “Digital” sites with an Astero.
-Thank EVO 3016 and 784 fvtr for the information.
+Thank EVO 3016 and 784 fvtr for the information. <br>
 The difficulty is about the same as 6/10.
 A Gila could clear the whole site and T3C could finish the site without clearing it.

 **1st pocket**